schriftgestalt/GlyphsSDK/Python Templates/Reporter/README.md

 		myPath.fill()   # fill with the current NSColor (see above) myPath.stroke() # stroke with the current NSColor (see above)

-		# All layers, paths, and components have a .bezierPath method that
+		# All layers, paths, and components have a .bezierPath property that
-		# returns that path as a NSBezierPath object that you can use for drawing:
+		# returns that path as an NSBezierPath object that you can use for drawing:
-		# NOTE: This method will be renamed to a .bezierPath attribute very soon!!!
 		layer.bezierPath.fill()
 		layer.paths[0].bezierPath.fill()
 		layer.components[0].bezierPath.fill()